BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Google/README.md

 The Google Adapter allows you to add an additional endpoint to your bot for custom Google Actions.
 The Google endpoint can be used in conjunction with other channels meaning, for example, you can have a bot exposed on out of the box channels such as Facebook and
-Teams, but also via an Google Skill (as well as side by side with the Alexa Adapter also available from the Bot Builder Community Project).
+Teams, but also via a Google Action (as well as side by side with the Alexa / Twitter Adapters also available from the Bot Builder Community Project).

-Incoming Google Action requests are transformed, by the adapter, into Bot Builder Activties and then when your bot responds, the adapter transforms the outgoing Activity into an Google response.
+Incoming Google Action requests are transformed, by the adapter, into Bot Builder Activties and then when your bot responds, the adapter transforms the outgoing Activity into a Google response.

-A basic sample bot is available [here](https://github.com/BotBuilderCommunity/botbuilder-community-dotnet/tree/master/samples/Google%20Adapter%20Sample).

-At the moment the adapter supports building voice / text based Google Actions, with the addition of some features, such as card support.
-**We will be adding many new features (similar to those found within the Alexa adapter) soon!**
+The adapter currently supports the following scenarios;

-* Support for voice based Google bots
+* Support for voice based Google actions
-* Support for Google Cards
+* Support for Basic Card, Table Card and Signin Card
-* Integration libraries (similar to those for the Bot Framework Adapter), allowing for the bot to also have its own middleware pipeline for Google Actions
-* TurnContext extensions allowing the developer to;
-    * Attach an Google Card to the response
-    * Retrieve the raw Google request
-	* Set choice list to use native choice prompt for Google Actions
+* Send Lists and Carousels to allow the user to select from a visual list
-* Automatic conversion of Suggested Actions into Google Suggestion Chips
+* Automatic conversion of Suggested Actions on outgoing activity into Google Suggestion Chips
+* Full incoming request from Google is added to the incoming activity as ChannelData

 ## Installation